RueTooo/deep-roots/src/site/notes/Entities/NPCs/Dig Team/Eldanor Nightbloom.md

 # Eldanor Nightbloom

 ## Description
 An elven archaeologist, renowned for her expertise in deciphering obscure ancient texts.
 With her encyclopedic knowledge, she seeks to uncover and help restore the temple.
-She is from the [[Luxweaver Academy\|Luxweaver Academy]], in central [[Sylvari\|Sylvari]]
+She is from the [[Luxweaver Academy\|Luxweaver Academy]], in central [[Locations/Prime Material Plane, Rakauvi/Sylvari/Sylvari\|Sylvari]]
 ## Location
 `=this.location`
 ## History